robstoll/atrium/README.md

 ```
 </exs-add-info-2>

-The above assertion looks good at first sight but actually fails (at least on my machine).
+The above expectation looks good at first sight but actually fails (at least on @robstoll's machine).
-And without some extra information in the output we would believe that there is actually a bug in the assertion library itself.
+And without some extra information in the output we would believe that there is actually a bug in the expectation library itself.
 But Atrium shows where it goes wrong and even gives a possible hint:

 <exs-add-info-2-output>